jaspervdv/IFC_BuildingEnvExtractor/README.md

 #endif // USE_IFC
 ```

 Please note that CJT is developed in tandem with the IFcEnvExtractor.
-So possible version mismatches may occur due to CJT being updated later than the IFcEnvExtractor.
+So possible version mismatches may occur due to CJT being updated at a slightly different time compared to the IFcEnvExtractor.

 ## GUI